wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 #### expanded

-9.&emsp;Healing is an ability that developed after the separation, before which [the separation] it [healing] was unnecessary.
+9. Healing is an ability that developed after the separation, before which [the separation] it [healing] was unnecessary.
 ²Like all aspects of the belief in space and time, it [healing] is temporary.
 3However, as long as time persists, healing is needed as a means of protection.
 ⁴This [healing is needed as a means of protection] is because healing rests on charity, and charity is a way of perceiving the perfection of another even if you cannot perceive it [perfection] in yourself.